 #Ham4PR was a modest social media fundraising challenge that I started in the fall of 2017, after Hurricane Maria devastated Puerto Rico.
 Modeled after the Ice Bucket Challenge and inspired by my love of the musical Hamilton, the #Ham4PR challenge required participants to donate $10 (in honor of the Ten-Dollar Founding Father) to their charity of choice.
-Then, they had to record themselves singing/rapping/lip-syncing to a verse from the musical, and then tag three more participants.
+Then, they had to record themselves singing/rapping/lip-syncing a verse from the musical, and tag three more participants.
 I was so thankful to get as many of my friends (and a few strangers!) to participate and/or donate what they could to help Puerto Rican relief efforts.

 During 2017, at the ripe old age of 25, I decided I was finally old enough to read the Harry Potter books.
 My only experience with the franchise prior to this was having seen the final film (and only the final film) when it was released in theatres with friends because I have extreme FOMO.
-So, I started reading the books on my Kindle and started having THE BEST time.
-As I went, I started highlighting passages and commenting with jokes and observations on social media, and thus the #KerriPotter series was born.
+I started reading the books on my Kindle and was having THE BEST time.
+As I went, I started highlighting passages and commenting with jokes and observations on social media, and thus the #KerriPotter was born.
 It wound up being a super fun journey to read these books as an adult and get (spoiler-free!) commentary from my friends and acquaintances who followed along as I went.

 - #KerriPotter and the Chamber of Secrets